Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Estimation of Reducible Background from Data

-The fake-factor $f$ is derived from two independent non-prompt-muon enriched data control samples dominated by \Zjet or \ttbar events.
+The fake-factor $f$ is derived from two independent non-prompt muon enriched data control samples dominated by \Zjet or \ttbar events.
 The \Zjet (\ttbar) sample contains non-prompt muons dominantly from light jets (heavy-flavor jets).
 The \Zjet sample is tagged by two isolated prompt leptons from \Zboson decays ($Z\rightarrow \mu^+\mu^-, ~ e^+e^-$).
 The \pT-threshold for the two prompt leptons are 27 and 25 GeV and their invariant mass must be within 10 GeV of the \Zboson mass.
 The \MET of the event must be less than 25 GeV.
 The \ttbar sample is tagged by two prompt isolated high- \pT $e^\pm \mu^\mp$ leptons with \pT thresholds of 28 and 25 GeV and associated with at least one $b$-jet.
 The event is required to have $\MET >$ 50 GeV.
 If there is an additional isolated high-\pT lepton in the event, the transverse mass calculated with the \MET and the third lepton is required to be less than 60 GeV to reduce the contribution from the $t\bar t W$ events.

 Events with four muons that satisfy the signal selection criteria are removed from both \Zjet and \ttbar control samples.
-Additional reconstructed muon objects, passing either the signal-muon or the non-prompt-muon selection criteria are counted in the control samples.
+In addition, MC simulated diboson events satisfying the selection criteria are subtracted from these control samples.
+Excluding the target leptons, the additional reconstructed muon objects, passing either the signal muon or the non-prompt muon selection criteria are counted in the control samples.
 The fake-factor $f$ is calculated as the ratio of the probability for a non-prompt muon to satisfy the signal muon selection criteria to the probability for a non-prompt muon to fail the signal muon selection.
 The factor $f$ is derived as a function of $|\eta|$ and \pT of the non-prompt muons, which varies from 0.11 to 0.76 (0.01 to 0.27) in the \Zjet (\ttbar) control sample.
 Then, the fake-factors derived from two data control samples are combined using the $m_{Z1}$ spectra obtained from simulated $4\mu$ background events from \Zjet and \ttbar processes.
 A simultaneous fit of the $m_{Z1}$ spectra of the MC events to data selected in the $\mu^+\mu^- \mu_j \mu_j$ control sample is performed to determine the fractions of the \Zjet and \ttbar events in each bin of the mass spectrum.

 The overall systematic uncertainty of $f$ is about 14\%.
 It is determined with alternative non-prompt muon selections, such as changing the muon isolation criteria in data control samples (7.6\%), and the uncertainties of the \Zjet and \ttbar event fractions when combining the fake-factors derived from two control samples (8.6\%).
 The statistical uncertainties of the control samples are also accounted as part of the systematic uncertainties (6.1\%).